Inclusive Education: Research, Policy & Practice PgDip/PgCert: Online distance learning available

 - This programme has continued to attract both national and international students.
 Consistently rated as excellent by our students, this programme brings together students and researchers with an interest in inclusive/special education.
 The international community is seeking to develop inclusive, equitable and quality education for all by 2030.
 This programme offers you the opportunity to consider how this will be achieved.
 A highlight for both international and Scottish students is the opportunity to work together as they seek to support all learners.

-You will take two or three core and one optional course.
+You will take two or three core courses and one optional course.
 Courses are delivered during the day, evening or at a distance to suit your needs.

 Optional courses may include